Standard Poodles of Forest Lakes – Recent Accomplishments & Top Honors:

 We are available for all of your questions for the life of your Forest Lakes puppy!
 Don’t hesitate to reach out to us.

-If you take one of our puppies home, he or she will come with a detailed record sheet, several days worth of food and treats, a collar and leash, a blanket, a toy and a puppy handbook.
+If you take one of our puppies home, he or she will come with a detailed record sheet, several days worth of food and treats, a collar and leash, a blanket, a toy, travel items, and a puppy handbook.

-Most Poodles live long, happy, healthy lives thanks to the efforts of dedicated, responsible breeders who routinely test all breeding stock.
-As with all breeds, however, some health issues can occur including hip dysplasia and several eye disorders.
+Standard Poodles live long, happy, healthy lives thanks to the efforts of dedicated, responsible breeders who routinely test all breeding stock.
+As with all breeds, however, some health issues can occur including hip dysplasia and several eye disorders. (akc.org)

 Sebaceous Adenitis and Addison’s Disease are also seen in the breed on occasion.
-Although we have not yet identified the exact genes for these disorders, we have identified certain markers that relate to higher risk.
-With this information we can be sure to breed away from those risky genetic markers.
+Although scientists have not yet identified the exact genes for these disorders, they have identified certain markers that relate to higher risk.
+With this information and our dogs’ DNA results, we can be sure to breed away from those risky genetic markers.